 Soup for a Sore Throat

 Any warm soup is good to soothe the feeling of a sore throat, but your best options are vegetable-based soups that will help you get the nutrients needed for recovery.
-Our soup collection of Tomato, Celery and Mushroom soups are all vegetable based and nourish your body with vitamins.
+Our soup collection of Tomato and Mushroom soups are all vegetable based and nourish your body with vitamins.
 Chicken noodle broths are also well-known for soothing sore throats and being an all-round nourishing meal.